Work & Aging opportunities

-As people age, persistent discrimination in the labor market widens disparities in employment and earnings.
+As people age, persistent and increasing discrimination in the labor market widens disparities in employment and earnings.
+Many of the same people on the losing end of the labor market are also hurt by other structural barriers, including racism and other prejudices based on identity, as well as impediments in educational opportunities, financial markets, and housing choices.
 These inequalities have long-lasting negative and cumulative impacts on economic security, health, disability, and well-being, leaving disproportionate shares of discriminated groups in poverty, poor health, and disability.
-Groups experiencing labor market discrimination include African Americans, Latinos, people with disabilities, women, LGBTQ+ people, older workers, and people with felony convictions.
+Groups experiencing labor market and other discrimination include African Americans, Latinx, people with disabilities, immigrants, women, LGBTQ+ people, older workers, and people with felony convictions.

 Meet the Researchers